Board of Trustees Bylaws

 HEARING OF CITIZENS

-The Chair of the Board of Trustees will include in the agenda of that meeting an opportunity for members of the public to address the Board of Trustees, provided the citizen files an Application for Hearing with the Executive Assistant to the Board or his/her designee, ten minutes prior to the start of the posted meeting time.
+The Chair of the Board of Trustees will include in the agenda of that meeting an opportunity for members of the public to address the Board of Trustees, provided the citizen files a “Request for Hearing Before the Board of Trustees” with the Executive Assistant to the Board or his/her designee, at least ten minutes prior to the start of the posted meeting time.

 For items on the agenda, the time allotted each citizen or organization for discussion shall be no more than five (5) minutes with an additional five (5) minutes if requested by the Chair or a fellow Trustee, for further clarification and better understanding of an issue.